 Get Fresh Lobster– Anywhere!

 You can’t leave Kennebunkport, Maine without experiencing a fantastic lobster roll.
-While lobster rolls, baked stuffed lobster, and lobster chowder can be found on almost every menu in town (and we love the lobster roll at The Tides Inn, above), you can also get your fix at The Clam Shack, Nunan’s Lobster Hut, or The Ocean Roll takeout truck.
-The Clam Shack, located downtown just off the Dock Square bridge, is famous for offering lobster rolls with “butter, mayo, or both”. (“Both” is the way to go; this lobster roll was voted “America’s Best Lobster Roll” in 2013, “Maine’s Best Lobster Roll” on the Travel Channel’s “Food Wars”, and it was a favorite of Barbara Bush.
-We also love their crinkly-cut french fries, which remind us of Shake Shack’s.
+While lobster rolls, baked stuffed lobster, and lobster chowder can be found on almost every menu in town, we particular love the hot and cold lobster rolls at the Tides Beach Club (detailed above).
+You can also get your fix at The Clam Shack, Nunan’s Lobster Hut, or The Ocean Roll takeout truck.

-Adventurous parties staying in kitchen-equipped rental cottages can also purchase fresh lobster from Langsford Road Lobster & Fish House to prepare at home.
+Nunan’s Lobster Hut offers more of the traditional boiled-or-baked style lobster at competitive prices.
+The environment is pretty lackluster, but the lobster is good.
+Adventurous parties staying in kitchen-equipped rental cottages can also purchase fresh lobster from Langsford Road Lobster & Fish House in Cape Porpoise.
+In my opinion, this is the best way to enjoy local lobster at home.
 Cracking your own “lobstah” is a New England rite of passage, after all.

 Looking for other summer beach getaways?
 Read our Essential Travel Guide to The Hamptons.
-Also feel free to check out our American Cities travel index, which features destinations from Pittsburgh to Portland and beyond.
+Also check out our American Cities travel index, which features destinations from Pittsburgh to Honolulu and beyond.